metablaster/WindowsFirewallRuleset/Modules/Ruleset.Firewall/Help/en-US/Import-FirewallRule.md

 ## SYNOPSIS

-Imports firewall rules from a CSV or JSON file.
+Imports firewall rules from a CSV or JSON file

 ## SYNTAX